Last updated: October 03, 2024

 Keep in mind that all foreclosures are not the same.
 There are several different types each with their own unique features and requirements:

-• Strict foreclosure: A strict foreclosure is allowed in only a few states.
+• Strict foreclosure: A strict foreclosure is allowed in some states.
 In this scenario, the lender can file a lawsuit as soon as the law permits the lender to do so after the homeowner has defaulted on a loan.
 Once foreclosed, if the homeowner is unable to pay within the court-ordered timeframe, the mortgage holder becomes the owner and the property can be sold immediately.

 • Judicial foreclosure: This type of foreclosure is allowed in all states and required in some.
 The process begins when the lender files a lawsuit against the borrower demanding repayment of the delinquent payments on the mortgage.
 If the outstanding delinquency is not paid or the borrower does not have a defense or does not appear in court, a judgment is granted by the court to the lender.
 The borrower is given time to redeem the property (pay the outstanding delinquency in the court ordered judgement) and if this doesn’t happen, the lender begins the process of selling the property at an auction.